hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04b_introR-syntax-and-data-structures.md

 ***
 **Exercise**

-For our experimental analyses, we are working with three different sets of cells: normal, cells knocked out for geneA (a very exciting gene), and cells overexpressing geneA.
+Let's say that in our experimental analyses, we are working with three different sets of cells: normal, cells knocked out for geneA (a very exciting gene), and cells overexpressing geneA.
 We have three replicates for each celltype.

 1. Create a vector named `samplegroup` using the code below.
 This vector will contain nine elements: 3 control ("CTL") samples, 3 knock-out ("KO") samples, and 3 over-expressing ("OE") samples: